DanOvad/covid-hotspots/cloud-function/README.md

 ### 3. Google Pub/Sub

 A Pub/Sub topic was created specifically for the Cloud Function to receive triggers from the Cloud Scheduler.
 The Cloud Function is subscribed to the Pub/Sub topic as it's trigger.
-The Cloud Scheduler creates a cron job that writes to the Pub/Sub topic, which subsequently triggers the Cloud Function to in reliable interviews as prescribed.

 ### 4. Google Cloud Scheduler

-A cron job was created to write to the Pub/Sub topic and subsequently run the Cloud Function, which updates our Google Cloud Storage buckets.
+A cron job was created in Cloud Scheduler to write to the Pub/Sub topic and subsequently run the Cloud Function, which updates our Google Cloud Storage buckets.

 ---
 ## Creating the Cloud Function